-China man claiming to know Peng Shuai says WTA head ignored her mail
+Peng Shuai: Man claiming to know athlete says WTA head ignored mail

 Ding Li tweeted a screenshot of mail he claims she wrote to WTA chief Steve Simon asking not to be "disturbed."

-Ms Peng disappeared from public view after accusing former Vice-Premier Zhang Gaoli of sexually assaulting her.
+Peng disappeared from public view after accusing former Vice-Premier Zhang Gaoli of sexually assaulting her.

 The WTA has led a chorus of voices demanding proof of her safety.